qarawlus/pcontacts/README.md

 # PContacts
 Python YAML Address Book tool

+WARNING: This tool requires the PyYAML package, please install it before installing this package.
+More information on PyYAML install can be found on https://pyyaml.org/wiki/PyYAMLDocumentation

 This tool reads and writes to a YAML file to store contact entries.
 Each contact stored has a name, an email field, and a number field.